Banking and Finance

 Banking and Finance Initiatives

-Ceres, working with our coalition of investors and advocacy groups, engages with a number of financial services firms including Bank of America, State Street and Citi to help them identify and assess their performance on their priority environmental and social impacts and risks, and identify opportunities for improvement.
+Ceres, working with our coalition of investors and advocacy groups, engages with a number of financial services firms including Bank of America, State Street, Wells Fargo, JP Morgan Chase and Citi to help them assess their performance on environmental and social impacts and risks, and identify opportunities for improvement.
 These processes aim to raise the priority of sustainability issues within the company, integrate sustainability in strategy and decision making across the firm, and enhance disclosure in sustainability reports and other forums.

 Ceres is also working with financial institutions to elevate climate change, water scarcity and other sustainability issues as a governance priority for board members, CEOs and senior executives in order to better manage financial risks and seize lending and investment opportunities that will aid in the transition to a clean and sustainable economy.